This post will help you find Michelangelo’s David in Florence.

 Tickets are usually 19.50€ for adults and 7€ for educators and EU citizens between the age of 18-25.

 If a ticket to see the real statue is out of reach, then it’s definitely worth visiting Piazza della Signoria to see this incredible copy of the sculpture.

 This is one of two free opportunities to see the David statue for free, and it’s also arguably the most historic location.

 After all, this is where the original statue once stood for centuries before being moved to the Accademia Gallery.

 You’ll find this almost perfect copy of Michelangelo’s David right in front of Palazzo Vecchio, just South of the Fontana del Nettuno in Piazza della Signoria.

-This is the third and final location where you’ll find a copy of Michelangelo’s David.
+This is another location where you’ll find a copy of Michelangelo’s David.

 If you’re interested in getting a good look at the city, you’ll probably want to visit this piazzale anyways.

-In addition to the statue, which you’ll find at the center of Piazzale Michelangelo, you can also see the entire city from here, including Ponte Vecchio, Palazzo Vecchio, and Brunelleschi’s Dome.
+In addition to the statue, you can also see the entire city from here, including Ponte Vecchio, Palazzo Vecchio, and Brunelleschi’s Dome.